 Nick Bulleid is an independent wine industry consultant, providing advice on winemaking, blending, marketing and vineyard development.
 He also works with regional vigneron and winemaker associations on issues of quality and style, mediation and as an expert witness in legal cases involving wine quality and value.

-He is currently a Visiting Professor at Charles Sturt University, Wagga Wagga, teaching wine evaluation in the School of Agricultural and Wine Sciences.
+He was for 13 years a Visiting Professor at Charles Sturt University, Wagga Wagga, teaching wine evaluation in the School of Agricultural and Wine Sciences.
 He also writes for several industry and consumer publications.
-He is currently editing a textbook on practical winemaking, to be published by Wine Publishers, Adelaide, in 2011.
+He is currently editing a textbook on practical winemaking, to be published by Wine Publishers, Adelaide, in 2013.